What is polymyositis?

 Can polymyositis be prevented?

-If your symptoms get worse or you notice new symptoms, notify your health care provider.
-If you have trouble breathing or can't swallow normally, you may need emergency medical help.
+you have trouble breathing or can't swallow normally, you may need emergency medical

 - Polymyositis causes muscles to become irritated and inflamed.
 The muscles start to become weak.
 This can make even simple movements difficult.